Apprenticeships Employers FAQ

 For more information about funding bands, please visit Apprenticeship Funding Bands.

-You’ll make payments directly to the training provider and agree on a payment schedule.
-Payment plans and schedules can be discussed with our apprenticeship Account Managers prior to signing contracts.
-For more information about apprenticeship contribution fees please contact one of our Apprenticeship Advisers on 01206 712043.
+For any agreed associated costs, payments will be made directly to the training provider at the point of enrolment or a payment schedule.
+Payment schedules can be discussed with our employer engagement team prior to signing contracts.
+For more information about apprenticeship contribution fees please contact our engagement team on 01206 712043.

 Apprentice Minimum Wage